-With aesthetics and ease in mind, our friends at The Chalkboard consulted Portland, Oregon-based florist Riley Messina of Erba Studio.
+With aesthetics and ease in mind, our friends at The Chalkboard consulted Portland, Oregon-based florist Riley Messina.
 It’s no surprise that Riley, an admirer of woven herbs in flower arrangements, also came up with clever storage tips for culinary herbs.

 Photographs by Parker Fitzgerald.